Table of Contents

 Small-scale farmers also contribute to deforestation by clearing land for farming with slash-and-burn tactics, resulting in the loss of forest cover and the destruction of biodiversity.
 The region’s lack of effective land-use planning and zoning legislation, combined with lax law enforcement, allows for the conversion of forest lands to agricultural use with no consequences.

 The Peruvian Amazon rainforest is an important part of the planet, and it plays a complex role in our very survival.
-These trees matured over thousands of years, and it would be hard to reproduce in this ecosystem.
-FUND THE PLANET is taking action to safeguard the Peruvian Amazon rainforest by directly purchasing these endangered rainforests, protecting them from deforestation, and developing an inclusive system that anyone, anywhere in the world, can use blockchain technology to help save these rainforests.
+These trees matured over thousands of years, and it would be hard to reproduce this ecosystem.
+Fund The Planet is taking action to safeguard the Peruvian Amazon rainforest by directly purchasing these endangered rainforests, protecting them from deforestation, and developing an inclusive system where anyone, anywhere in the world, can use blockchain technology to help save these rainforests.

-By working closely with the local community in Sarayacu, Peru, FUND THE PLANET can provide a superior and sustainable alternative to landowners in that rainforest region.
-This is vital largely because rainforest landowners have limited opportunities when it comes to monetizing these forests other than selling them to companies that eventually clear these lands for mining, agriculture, and some of those above environmentally unsustainable activities that have led to its continued deforestation.
-FUND THE PLANET plays two important roles: we not only purchase these rainforests but are also completely responsible for their protection, ensuring these areas remain intact and maintain their ancient magnificence and beauty, preserving their endangered biodiversity.
+By working closely with the local community in Sarayacu, Peru, FUND THE PLANET is able to provide a superior and sustainable alternative to landowners in that rainforest region.
+This is vital largely because rainforest landowners have limited opportunities when it comes to monetizing these forests other than selling them to companies that eventually clear these lands for mining, agriculture, and some of the aforementioned environmentally unsustainable activities that have led to their continued deforestation.
+Fund The Planet plays an important role in not only purchasing these rainforests but is also completely responsible for their protection, ensuring these areas remain intact and maintain their ancient magnificence and beauty, preserving their endangered biodiversity.